D219 is a scenic balcony road in France

-4 unlit tunnels, 10 hairpin turns, severe dropoffs and narrow (very narrow) parts make the 219 one of the scariest roads in Europe.
-Impassable for two cars at the same time, driving this road becomes a challenge.
-Located in southeastern France, the road is carved into the sheer rock face.
-The drive will take some skill, some patience, and some tolerance for vertigo.
-It’s just 9km long.
+4 unlit tunnels, 10 hairpin turns, severe drop offs and narrow (very narrow) parts make the Road 219 one of the scariest drives in Europe.
 It’s one of the French balcony roads.

 Tunnel du Pontet (23m)